jquery/learn.jquery.com/page/style-guide.md

 ```

 The `source` and `atttribution` properties are optional, and should be used
-primarily if you are importing `an article from an outside source where it was
+primarily if you are importing an article from an outside source where it was
-published before being donated for inclusion in learn site.
+published before being donated for inclusion in the learn site.
 You should **not**
 include these properties if you are adding a new article or editing an existing
 one, as your contribution will be acknowledged via the git commit logs.